tolasan-dev/portfolio-miniproject/README.md

-🎯 Project Objective
+## 🎯 Objectives
-The main goal of this project is to:

-Apply frontend and backend web development skills
+- Showcase each member’s apply knowlang what we have been learned!!

-Practice team collaboration using Git and GitHub
+- Practice real-world team collaboration using Git and GitHub

-Build a professional, clean, and modern portfolio website

-Prepare for real-world software development workflow
+- Apply HTML, CSS, less code js and any code js and hugs consumption bootstrap lastes version 5.3.7
+- Create a mobile-responsive portfolio layout